pelican-plugins/seo/README.md

 Please keep in mind that the `SITEURL` Pelican setting must be defined in order for this plugin to function as intended.

+## Configuration

+If you have already defined a `PLUGINS` list in your `pelicanconf.py`, you have to add the SEO plugin to this list to enable it.
+The entry must be named `seo`.
+If you have not defined a `PLUGINS` list in your config, this step is not needed, the plugin will be found automatically.

 ## Usage

 You can enable/disable parent features by setting them to `True` or `False` in your Pelican settings.